shuqike/dataval/README.md

 - [ ] Online Truncated Monte Carlo
 - [ ] Mean field inference learning
 - [ ] Connect the data valuation to vector database
+- [ ] Parallelization of all the algorithms

 ## Comparison

 We compare the time and memory consumption of different setting pairs:

 - W/ and w/o data removal
+- W/ and w/o real time validation dataset
 - Stateless/stateful training: the model is trained from scratch or the model continues training on new data (fine-tuning)
 - Single/MultiModal
+- Sequential/Parllel processing

 ## Libraries